 Master of Arts

-The M. A. in Clinical Psychology is a 57 credit hour degree program which consists of 30 credit hours of coursework, 9 credit hours of practicum and 18 credit hours of professional internship.
+The M. A. in Clinical Psychology is a 57 credit hour degree program which consists of 30 credit hours of coursework, 9 credit hours of practicum (over the course of 1 year) and 18 credit hours of professional internship (over the course of one year).
 The total number of credit hours is necessary to meet the licensure requirements set for by the WV Board of Examiners of Psychology.

 The MA in Clinical Psychology will qualify graduates to pursue licensure as a clinical psychologist in the state of West Virginia* with a terminal Masters degree.